 The third element was the double p-stems in the lower zone, the physical area.
 You notice in the example above that the second p is bigger than the first.
 This variation in size points to the inconsistency as far as intimate relationships are concerned.
 In this writer’s handwriting, this inconsistency occurred many times.
 (To know what it means if the first p is bigger than the second, click here).

 Also, his handwriting lacked a well-developed upper zone, which indicated that that the writer did not have moral inhibitions.
-De-emphasized upper zone indicates the writer does not think much before acting.
+A de-emphasized upper zone indicates the writer does not think much before acting.